U.S. Route 11E: Improvements

 Throughout the latter 20th century, most of US 11E was widened to four lanes, and much of the original alignment was relocated in favor of bypasses around business districts of cities and towns.
+On January 2, 1954, the four-lane section between Strawberry Plains and New Market opened to traffic.
+The 4 mi section between Jefferson City and the Jefferson-Hamblen County line was completed in October 1954.
+The 6 mi stretch between the Holston River and the US 25W/70 split was completed in November 1954; 2 mi extending into Knoxville were completed a few weeks later.
+Work on the last four-lane section between Knoxville and Morristown, 8 mi between the Jefferson and Hamblen County line and Morristown, began in January 1960 and was completed in August 1961.
+Construction on a 3 mi section between the Bristol Motor Speedway and south of Bristol began in June 1966.
 Work on the four-lane relocation around Bluff City between south of the split with US 19W/SR 44 and near the Bristol Motor Speedway, referred to at the time as the Bluff City Bypass, began on May 19, 1973, and after multiple delays, opened to traffic on April 29, 1976.
 The 11 mi stretch between the Greene-Washington County line and Jonesborough was widened between the summer of 1987 and November 1988.
+In April 2025, construction began to widen US 11E to five lanes from US 25E and Steadman Road east of Morristown.
+This project is expected to be complete in September 2029, and additional phases will widen the last remaining two-lane portion of US 11E out to I-81.